JAlcocerT/JAlcocerT/content/blog/aigen-design-img-TOOLS.md

 It can be run as portable and with CPU only - https://github.com/comfyanonymous/ComfyUI/tags

->  The most powerful and modular stable diffusion GUI, api and backend with a graph/nodes interface.
+>  The most powerful and modular stable diffusion GUI, api and back-end with a graph/nodes interface.

 For Windows, there is even a portable `.exe` that you can try.